bs3dev/craftai/docs/file-disciplines.md

 ## 🧭 How to Use

-- Use clear formatting: headlines, bullet points, and structured sections
+- Format all files using headlines, bullet points, and structured sections
-- Each file should be created using the [template.md](../templates/template.md)
+- Use templates from `templates/default/{discipline}/`
-- Reference these files in your `project.yaml` under `context.files`
+- Reference the relevant files in `project.yaml` under `context.files`
-- Agents will load only the relevant documents from this list
+- Agents will only consume the files listed in that context

+---

+> This file serves as a shared contract between creators and agents.
+> A well-mapped project structure = a well-orchestrated AI team.